 Identifying a baseline requires a manual or solution-assisted assessment of systems and assets to see how closely they align with the relevant CIS benchmarks.
 This initial assessment — along with clear documentation of any areas where configuration falls short of a benchmark — becomes the baseline.

-From there, two steps are required:
+From there, follow these two steps:

 For this reason, many organizations use automated solutions to continually monitor files and system configuration to ensure non-compliance issues are identified and resolved quickly.